akka/akka-persistence-jdbc/README.md

 # What's new?
 For the full list of what's new see [this wiki page] (https://github.com/dnvriend/akka-persistence-jdbc/wiki/Version-History).

+## 2.2.3 (2016-01-29)
+  - Refactored the akka-persistence-query package structure.
+It wasn't optimized for use with javadsl.
+Now the name of the ReadJournal is `JdbcReadJournal` for both Java and Scala, only the package name has been changed to reflect which language it is for.
+  - __Scala:__ akka.persistence.jdbc.query.journal.`scaladsl`.JdbcReadJournal
+  - __Java:__ akka.persistence.jdbc.query.journal.`javadsl`.JdbcReadJournal

 ## 2.2.2 (2016-01-28)
   - Support for looking up DataSources using JNDI